 7GB/s read and 5.3 GB/s write blasts virtually every other storage drive on the market out of the water, including other NVMe storage drives.

 However, there is something worth noting here.

 For one, this level of storage performance now requires a dedicated heatsink.
 You’ll need to use either a heatsink included with your motherboard- common with high-end models- or you’ll need to shell about $10-$20 extra for a surprisingly-bulky heatsink to attach to this one.

 While still fairly low-profile and less intrusive than adding an entire SATA drive, this is still beginning to make NVMe SSDs much less subtle upgrades (visually-speaking) than they used to be.

-Note: While the above listing is the fastest PCI Express 4.0 SSD, it still falls behind the 3.0-based Samsung 970 EVO Plus in random read speeds.
+Note: While the above listing is the fastest PCI Express 4.0 SSD, there’s still the Samsung 970 EVO Plus for PCIe 3.0 users.

-While the practical difference should be non-existent in most random read-related scenarios due to other system bottlenecks, you may still want to consider the Samsung 970 EVO Plus if random read speeds are integral to your workflow, or your motherboard doesn’t support PCI Express 4.0.
+You may want to consider the Samsung 970 EVO Plus if random read speeds are integral to your workflow, or your motherboard doesn’t support PCI Express 4.0.

 It may not have the sheer throughput of the PCIe 4.0 SSD listed above (it operates at 3500 MB/s read and 3300 MB/s write), but it has the best random read speeds of any PCIe 3.0 SSD!
 That makes its real-world performance the best you can get on the last-gen standard.

 Didn’t want to wrap the article without mentioning that option.
 For now…